BarryDoong/Ghibli-Style-Image-Generation/README.md

 ---

-## 👥 Team
-- Barry Doong
-- Shao Jyuns
-- [Other contributors if any]

----

 ## 📜 License
 This project is for **educational and research purposes only**.
 Studio Ghibli’s art style is copyright of **Studio Ghibli Co., Ltd.**